 Yes - simply use the search tool at the top of this page to check availability.

-The majority of Tassie motorhome rental companies have their branch located in Hobart, so you'll find a wider selection of rental vehicles available there.
+The majority of motorhome hire companies in Tasmania have their branch located in Hobart, so you'll find a wider selection of hire vehicles available there.

 Not many rental campervans in Australia accommodate a bike rack.